Keep It Sweetly Simple!

 You're getting married...
 Wonderful!
 Perhaps you're wondering about what happens when you sign your certificates.

 On your wedding day, you’ll sign three Certificates of Marriage.
 So will your celebrant and also your two witnesses.
-You’ll sign the certificates with your usual signature.
+You’ll sign the certificates with your usual signature, as on your Notice of Intended Marriage.

 Nazia signs a certificate of marriage as her new husband Nillarn looks on The Heart Garden Weston ACT Saturday 22 September 2018